 ABOUT USRed Dirt Relationship

-The Red Dirt Relief Fund, Inc., is a 501(c)3 non-profit organization that has provided more than $75,000 to 48 music people in 20 Oklahoma cities and towns since its inception in 2012.
-Recipients' situations range from loss of property due to wildfire and tornado to loss of work after accidents or medical emergencies.
+The Red Dirt Relief Fund, Inc., is a 501(c)3 non-profit organization that has provided more than $100,000 to 50 music people in 21 Oklahoma cities and towns since its inception in 2012.
+Recipients' situations range from loss of work after accidents or medical emergencies to loss of property due to wildfire and tornado.

 It’s been said musicians don’t have insurance—they host benefits.
 It was the tough truth in this quip that led Red Dirt musicians and fans to begin an organization to serve music people in times of need.
 Soon after the Red Dirt Relief Fund was granted 501(c)3 non-profit status in 2012, it became clear it couldn’t just serve Red Dirt musicians, but would need to cover the entire musician community of Oklahoma.
 Today, any person living in Oklahoma who has worked in the business of making music for at least 5 years is eligible for aid.

 Financial backing to begin the Fund grew out of one very special event in Stillwater, Oklahoma—the birthplace of Red Dirt music.
 The event, called Red Bull Gypsy Café, brought over 30 of the scene’s most talented and successful singer/songwriters together in April 2011 to perform in pairs at intimate live music venues around Stillwater.
 All ticket proceeds were used to begin the Fund.

 But the story doesn’t start, or end, there...Keep reading to learn more about the music and its history.